Guatemala volcano erupts, thousands evacuated

 | GUATEMALA CITY

-The volcano, 25 miles (40 km) southwest of the capital Guatemala City, erupted in the early afternoon, belching a cloud of ash above the crater, Guatemala's emergency agency CONRED said in a statement.
+The volcano, 25 miles southwest of the capital Guatemala City, erupted in the early afternoon, belching a cloud of ash above the crater, Guatemala's emergency agency CONRED said in a statement.

 But by Thursday evening, the eruptions had died down considerably and were soon expected to return to normal levels, said Sergio Cabanas, CONRED's director of emergency response.